Kaihanga Taonga Rei

 Types of employers varied

 Contemporary jewellers usually work for themselves in small private studios, and exhibit and sell through galleries.
+They may also teach jewellery making techniques.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)